H09713M/DataFundamentalsPythonSQL/README.md

-# Data Fundamentals with Python and SQL
+# Python for Data Science and AI
 ### This is my repository for all labs and assignments for the Data Fundamentals with Python and SQL course on Coursera.

 - PY0101EN-1-1-Types.ipynb - Jupyter Notebook for Python Types Lab (Week 1 - Lab 1)